hyosung11/Launch-School/Courses/journal.md

 Ginni Pinckert (TA)  23 minutes ago
 If you go into the Settings under "Suggestions" there should be an option called "Accept Suggestion on Enter" which you can turn off.

+18:10 Practice and more practice needed.
+I still want to work as a software engineer.